This shale-covered beach hike in Seward, Alaska leads to Caines Head public use cabins and an abandoned World War II fort.

 In order to hike to Caines Head, you need to know how to time your trip around Seward tides.
 The key is to start your hike before low tide.

-Heading out to Caines Head, you should leave 2 hours prior to low tide.
-On the way back from Callisto Canyon Cabin to the trailhead, you should leave 1.5 hours prior to low tide.
+Heading out to Caines Head, you should leave 2 hours before low tide.
+On the way back from Callisto Canyon Cabin to the trailhead, you should leave 1.5 hours before low tide.

 If you leave earlier, you may get stuck near the rocky outcrops.
 When the tide is too high, some areas may be too dangerous to pass.
 The rocks are slippery.